 The Director of Public Safety is responsible to obtain, review and report all the needed aspects of the annual report.
-Crime statistics are gathered for the buildings owned or controlled by Fairleigh Dickinson University College at Florham and used for educational purposes from local law enforcement agencies, campus conduct offices and campus security authorities.
+Crime statistics are gathered for the buildings owned or controlled by Fairleigh Dickinson University Florham Campus and used for educational purposes from local law enforcement agencies, campus offices and campus security authorities.

 The Clery Act designates "Campus Security Authorities" who are responsible for notifying the reporting structure of the institution about crimes they have learned about from persons believed to be acting in good faith.
-At Fairleigh Dickinson University College at Florham, "Campus Security Authorities" must report these crimes to the Director of Department of Public Safety, who office has been identified as the reporting structure of the University.
-"Campus Security Authorities" include Public Safety Personnel) staff members who have "significant responsibility for student and campus activities, including but not limited to student housing staff, student discipline officers, advisors to student organizations, and athletic directors/coaches.
+At Fairleigh Dickinson University Florham Campus, "Campus Security Authorities" must report these crimes to the Director of Department of Public Safety, who has been identified as the reporting structure of the University.
+"Campus Security Authorities" include Public Safety Personnel, staff members who have "significant responsibility for student and campus activities, including but not limited to student housing staff, student discipline officers, advisors to student organizations, and athletic directors/coaches.